 Experience the magic of Yellowstone in the quiet of winter.
 Watch shaggy herds of bison shake snow off their backs as elk browse nearby.
 Learn about the return of Yellowstone’s wolves and a study, partially funded by the National Geographic Society, on their impact on the park.
 Take in Yellowstone's brilliant views as you discover steaming geysers and dramatic canyons.

-See famous sites like Old Faithful geyser without the crowds and discover
+See famous sites like Old Faithful without the crowds, and explore

-some of the park’s lesser known areas, exploring in the comfort of heated
+remote reaches of Yellowstone in the comfort of heated snow coaches.

-Learn about the reintroduction of Yellowstone’s wolves and a study, partially
+Learn about the reintroduction of wolves to the park and a National

 Itinerary - 6 Days

 Day 1 — Bozeman, Montana/Mammoth Hot Springs, Wyoming

 Travel from Bozeman, Montana, to Yellowstone National Park, on the lookout for bald eagles, mule deer, antelope, and bighorn sheep.
 At Mammoth Hot Springs, settle into a historic national park lodge, and stroll the steaming, colorful mineral spring terraces outlined in pure white snow.

 Mammoth Hot Springs Hotel or Best Western Plus by Mammoth Hot Springs (D)